-The 2014D Bonds will be issued in the aggregate principal amount of \$264,555,000 and will be dated the date of issuance thereof, and will bear interest at the rates per annum shown on the inside front cover page of this Official Statement to the maturity dates shown on the inside front cover page of this Official Statement.
-The 2014D Bonds are not subject to redemption prior to maturity.
+The 2015A Bonds will be issued in the aggregate principal amount of \$400,000,000 and will be dated the date of issuance thereof, and will bear interest at the rates per annum shown on the inside front cover page of this Official Statement to the maturity dates shown on the inside front cover page of this Official Statement, subject to earlier redemption as set forth below.

-Interest on the 2014D Bonds; Payment; Authorized Denominations
+Interest on the 2015A Bonds; Payment; Authorized Denominations

-The 2014D Bonds shall bear interest at the rates per annum set forth on the inside front cover page of this Official Statement (computed on the basis of a 360-day year composed of twelve 30-day months), payable on each January 1 and July 1, commencing July 1, 2015.
+The 2015A Bonds shall bear interest at the rates per annum set forth on the inside front cover page of this Official Statement (computed on the basis of a 360-day year composed of twelve 30-day months), payable on each January 1 and July 1, commencing January 1, 2016.

-The principal of the 2014D Bonds shall be payable in lawful money of the United States of America upon surrender of such 2014D Bonds to the Trustee.
-Interest on the 2014D Bonds shall be payable by check or bank draft mailed or delivered by the Trustee to the Registered Owners as the same appear on the registration books of the Authority maintained by the Trustee as of the applicable Record Date or, in the case of a Registered Owner of \$1,000,000 or more in aggregate principal amount of bonds who so elects, by wire transfer of funds.
+The principal and Redemption Price of the 2015A Bonds shall be payable in lawful money of the United States of America upon surrender of such 2015A Bonds to the Trustee at the designated corporate trust office of the Trustee.
+Interest on the 2015A Bonds shall be payable by check or bank draft mailed or delivered by the Trustee to the Registered Owners as the same appear on the registration books of the Authority maintained by the Trustee as of the applicable Record Date or, in the case of a Registered Owner of \$1,000,000 or more in aggregate principal amount of 2015A Bonds who so elects, by wire transfer of funds.

-The 2014D Bonds will be issued in denominations of \$5,000 and integral multiples of such amount (an "Authorized Denomination").
+The 2015A Bonds will be issued in denominations of \$5,000 and integral multiples of such amount (an "Authorized Denomination").